-Dollar-Cost Averaging is an investment strategy that helps traders balance out the risk in their portfolios.
-Read more to find out what it entails, how to use it, and also how it applies to crypto in today’s market.
+Dollar-Cost Averaging (DCA) is an investment strategy that helps traders balance out the risk in their portfolios.
+Read more to find out what exactly it entails, how to use it, and how it applies to crypto markets.

-It may sound a lot more complicated than it is, but it’s easy to understand Dollar-Cost Averaging if you think of a 401(k) or other type of retirement savings plan.
+It may sound a lot more complicated than it is.
+But it’s easy to understand DCA if you think of a 401(k) or other type of retirement savings plan.
 In such a plan, you put a predetermined amount each pay period toward an investment for the many years you are with a company.
+Sometimes you employer will match your contributions.
+Either way, there is one set amount that is invested at each time interval.
+This set amount can be changed (i.e. increased or decreased) but the idea is to have a regular amount invested each week, bi-weekly, or monthly.

-So you have a perfect example of Dollar-Cost Averaging, which is an investor’s tool that involves the following features:
+So with the IRA or other standard retirement accounts, you have a perfect example of Dollar-Cost Averaging, which is an investor’s tool that involves the following features:

 - A predetermined amount to be invested is set.